idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/ADRadialReturnStressUpdate.md

-# Radial Return Stress Update with automatic differentaiation
+# Radial Return Stress Update with automatic differentiation

 Base class which calculates the effective inelastic strain increment required to return the isotropic stress state to a J2 yield surface.
 This class is intended